jmoran40/ClawProject/README.md

 The second work phase was everything up until Documentation began and there isn't much else to say about it.
 I finished the wiring with minimal effort and a few quick hotfixes.
 The code took much longer and I did have some unproductive days but in end I completed it all with plenty of time to spare.
 Everytime I asked Asher how he was doing, he said he said he was doing good so I can only assume things were going well on his end.
 This was simply an extended period of time involving constant work.

+The final stage of the project was the Documentation.
+This could be considered the most important part of the entire project.
+In the field of Engineering a breakthrough is only as useful as the notes detailing how to replicate its success.
+This of course means that I made it my goal to be as detailed and through as possible with the documentation.
+I wanted to be sure to include everything that was required, especially since the incomplete state of our project automatically meant we would be marked down a few notches.
+Thankfully, I was able to complete everything before time ran out and i'm rather proud with what I ended up with.
+At the end of the day I learned quite a few things from this experience and deep down I think that's what ultimately matters.
+This truely was the largest engineering project i've ever tackled so far, spanning well over an entire semester, and as always the blood, sweat, and tears that went into this project were well worth the satisfaction that came at the light at the end of the tunnel.

 ### Asher Marini
 Sample text